Check this post, If you want to understand what is an interrupt.

 Serial Buffer (SBUF) – This register is used for transmitting or receiving data serially.
-We put data in it which we want to transmit, it also contains the data which is transmitted from other peripherals like personal computers (PC) to 8051 micro controller.
-It is not bit addressable.
+We put data in it that we want to transmit, it also contains the data which is transmitted from other peripherals like personal computers (PC) to the 8051 microcontrollers.
+It is not a bit addressable.

 Interrupt Handling in 8051

 The interrupt flags are sampled at P2 of S5 of every instruction cycle.
-The samples are polled during next instruction cycle.
-If one of the flags was set at S5P2 of the preceding machine cycle, the polling detects it and the microcontroller generates interrupt by generating a long call (LCALL) to the appropriate vector address.
+The samples are polled during the next instruction cycle.
+If one of the flags was set at S5P2 of the preceding machine cycle, the polling detects it and the microcontroller generates an interrupt by generating a long call (LCALL) to the appropriate vector address.
 When an equal or a higher priority interrupt is already being serviced then the microcontroller does not generate LCALL.
 While the instruction in progress is RETI or any write to IE or IP registers then the microcontroller does not generate LCALL.
-If interrupt is blocked because of above mentioned reasons then the interrupt will be serviced after removal of blocking conditions only if interrupt flap is still active.
+If the interrupt is blocked because of the above-mentioned reasons then the interrupt will be serviced after the removal of blocking conditions only if the interrupt flap is still active.